-The maps can then be used to enable the BRTB to develop the most effective outreach strategies and materials for LEP individuals and other vulnerable populations.
+Staff then maps the data for the percent of the population over 5 years old that speaks English less than "very well."
+The maps enable the BRTB to develop the most effective outreach strategies and materials for LEP individuals.

-Figure 3 is a portion4 of the VPI map of LEP individuals, and shows the percentage of individuals ages 5 years and older who speak English "not well" or "not at all" for each Census tract in the Baltimore region.5
+Figure 4 shows this map of LEP individuals, and shows the percentage of individuals 5 years and older who speak English less than "very well" for each Census tract in the Baltimore region.